Japanese Carpentry: Tool Packing List

 6. Sharpening stones

-At minimum, students should bring 1x 1000 grit and 1x 8000 grit waterstone.
+At minimum, students should bring 1x 1000 grit, 1x 8000 grit waterstone, and 1x 400 grit diamond plate.
 We will be teaching a special “3 stone” method of sharpening.
 If you want to learn this “3 stone method”, please bring 3x 1000 grit water stones.
-If you do not buy 3x 1000 grit stones, we recommend the diamond plate listed below for flattening your waterstones.

 - 1000 grit King Stones on Kurashige (very good price, good choice if you want to learn the 3 stone method)